 🍴 Recipe Tips

-Letting the bombs rest in the pan for 5 minutes after baking helps the escaped cheese filling to harden up ever so slightly and make the muffins easier to remove without leaving behind the good stuff.
+- Resting Period- Allowing the bombs to rest in the pan for 5 minutes after baking is essential.
+This brief rest allows any escaped cheese filling to slightly harden, making it easier to remove the muffins from the pan without losing any delicious filling.

 After these chicken bomb crescent rolls have cooled down completely, you can store them in an airtight container in the fridge for 3-4 days.
 I recommend eating them sooner rather than later for best tasting results.